FAQs (Frequently Asked Questions)

 A: Playslip printing is very complex.
 Use the Playslip Troubleshooter.
 Also, please note that not every playslip can be printed with Lotto Sorcerer.
 The playslip printing function within Lotto Sorcerer is designed to be a convenience that you may be able to use, but the primary purpose of Lotto Sorcerer is to find patterns to past lottery draws.

 Q: Will Lotto Sorcerer be ported to tablets (like the iPad) and smartphones (like the iPhone or Android)?

 A: Yes, we are working on that.
-We hope to have something available this summer (of 2012).
+We hope to have something available next year.